 While dividing up property in the midst of a divorce might not be the first thing on your mind, understanding your options and the advantages of each can make for a more productive dialogue between you and your spouse.
 And while selling a shared home may end up being the best course of action for many couples, others may find unique benefits in any of the other options listed above.
 Ultimately, the best course of action will come down to the needs of you, your spouse, and your family.

-Whether your divorce settlement is amicable, tumultuous, or anything in-between, know that you’re not alone.
-To see if Truehold’s Sale-Leaseback may be a better alternative to selling a house during divorce, or for more resources from our experts, pay us a visit.
+Whether your divorce proceedings are amicable, tumultuous, or anything in-between, know that you’re not alone.
+To see if Truehold’s Sale-Leaseback may be a better alternative to selling a house on the market during divorce, or for more resources from our experts, pay us a visit.
+Get a free info kit on our Sale-Leaseback solution today.

 Chat with a real person & get an offer for your home within 48 hours.